Ultrastrong coupling regimes of light-matter interaction: Experiments in the USC and DSC regimes

-The $\sqrt{Z}$ scaling of the coupling in Eqs.~(\ref{eq:gc}) and (\ref{eq:g_c_cpb}) is originated from the resonator voltage fluctuations $V_{\rm r.m.s.}$, favoring high-$Z$ resonators.
-Employing high kinetic inductance films or Josephson junction arrays \cite{masluk2012, andersen2016}, impedances of several k$\Omega$ would allow reaching the regime $g_C^{\rm CPB, tr}\approx\omega_r$.
+The $\sqrt{Z}$ scaling of the coupling in Eqs.~(\ref{eq:gc}) and (\ref{eq:g_c_cpb}) is originated from the resonator voltage fluctuations $V_{\rm rms}$, favoring high-$Z$ resonators.
+Employing high kinetic inductance films or Josephson junction arrays \cite{masluk2012, andersen2016}, impedances of several k$\Omega$ would allow one to reach the regime $g_C^{\rm CPB, tr}\approx\omega_r$.

-Very recent experiments reported USC for the first time between a superconducting transmon qubit and a transmission line resonator \cite{bosman2017b}.
-The strength of the coupling was attained by implementing a vacuum gap capacitor in which the qubit capacitance was suspended over the ground plane, enhancing in this way the ratio of coupling capacitance $C_g$ to total capacitance $C_g+C_q$ in Eq.~(\ref{eq:tr_cap}).
+The first experiment reporting USC with a capacitive coupling consisted of a superconducting transmon qubit coupled to a transmission line resonator \cite{bosman2017b}.
+The strength of the coupling was attained by implementing a vacuum gap parallel-plate geometry (see Fig.~\ref{fig:sal_circ}) in which the qubit shunt capacitor was suspended over the ground plane, enhancing in this way the ratio of coupling capacitance $C_g$ to total capacitance $C_g+C_q$ in Eq.~(\ref{eq:tr_cap}).
 Being an effective drum 30~$\mu\rm{m}$ in diameter suspended less than 1~$\mu\rm{m}$ over the resonator ground led to a coupling capacitance nearly an order of magnitude larger than planar capacitance designs.
-Combined with a high-impedance superconducting transmission line resonator, an USC of up to $g/\omega\sim0.19$ was observed with the fundamental resonator mode.
+Combined with a high-impedance superconducting transmission line resonator, an USC of up to $g/\omega_r\sim0.19$ was observed with the fundamental resonator mode [Figs.~\ref{fig:sal}(a)-(c)].
 The high resonator impedance was achieved by narrowing the center line of the resonator and in this way reducing the capacitance per unit length between the ground planes and the center line.
-A single-photon Bloch-Siegert shift of $\omega_{\rm{BS}}/2\pi = -100$~MHz was reported.
-This result represented the largest qubit-resonator coupling achieved using a charge-based superconducting qubit.
-Despite Eq.~(\ref{eq:jaako}) limiting the ratio $g_C^{\rm{tr}}/\omega_r$ to lie below~1, transmon-based devices approaching the DSC regime may be demonstrated in the near future.
-As already mentioned above, a more straightforward way to enter the DSC regime with charge qubits is to directly shunt the qubit by an $LC$ resonator.
+The spectrum of the transmon qubit shown in Fig.~\ref{fig:sal}(a) displayed dispersive effects from the multiple modes of the resonator coupling to the qubit, including qubit-mediated mode-mode interactions.
+Clear deviations from the JC model were observed, reporting a single-photon Bloch-Siegert shift of $\omega_{\rm{BS}}/2\pi = 62$~MHz.